roysubs/custom_bash/README.md

 [//]: <> (This is how to do a comment in Markdown that will not be visible in HTML.)

 # Quick Install
-The core.autocrlf setting is to prevent any CR/LF line-ending errors.
+The core.autocrlf setting is to prevent any line-end CR/LF related errors.
 Note that there is no need to `chmod` the scripts, they should only be run dot-sourced so do not require to be executable.
 ```
 git config --global core.autocrlf input